History of Chennai: Obtaining the Land Grant

 On 20 August 1639, Francis Day of the East India Company along with Damerla Venkatadri Naick traveled to Chandragiri palace to meet the Vijayanagara King Peda Venkata Raya and to obtain a grant for a small strip of land in the Coromandel Coast from in Chandragiri as a place to build a factory and warehouse for their trading activities.
 It was from Damarla Venkatadri Naick domain, on 22 August 1639, the piece of land lying between the river Cooum almost at the point it enters the sea and another river known as the Egmore river was granted to East India Company after deed from Vijaynagara emperor.

 On this piece of wasteland was founded Fort St. George, a fortified settlement of British merchants, factory workers, and other colonial settlers.
 Upon this settlement, the English expanded their colony to include a number of other European communities, new British settlements, and various native villages, one of which was named Mudhirasa pattanam.
 It in honor of the later village upon which the British named the entire colony and the combined city Madras.
 Controversially, in an attempt to revise history and justify renaming the city as Chennai, the ruling party has purged the history of the early English Madras settlements.
 According to the new party history, instead of being named Madras, it was named Chennai, after a village called Chennapattanam, in honour of Damarla Chennapa Naick, father of Damerla Venkatadri Naick, who controlled the entire coastal country from Pulicat in the north to the Portuguese settlement of Santhome.

 However, it is widely recorded that while the official center of the present settlement was designated Fort St. George, the British applied the name Madras to a new large city which had grown up around the Fort including the "White Town" consisting principally of British settlers, and "Black Town" consisting of principally Catholic Europeans and allied Indian minorities.

 Early European settlers

-Modern Chennai had its origins as a colonial city and its initial growth was closely tied to its importance as an artificial harbour and trading center.
-When the Portuguese arrived in 1522, they built a port and named it São Tomé, after the Christian apostle Saint Thomas, who is believed to have preached there between the years 52 and 70.
-They reconstructed the ruined Nestorian church of Mylapore and renovated he tomb of Saint Thomas.
-The region then passed into the hands of the Dutch, who established themselves near Pulicat just north of the city in 1612.
-Both groups strived to grow their colonial populations and although their populations reached 10,000 people when the British arrived, they remained substantially outnumbered by the local Indian population.
+Modern Chennai traces its roots to its early days as a trading hub with a history influenced by various foreign powers.
+The city's initial growth was closely linked to its role as an artificial harbor and trade center.
+In 1522, the Portuguese arrived and constructed a port, which they named São Tomé in honor of Saint Thomas, believed to have preached in the region between 52 and 70 AD.
+They also undertook the restoration of the Nestorian church in Mylapore and the renovation of Saint Thomas's tomb.

+Subsequently, the region fell under Dutch control, with their establishment near Pulicat, just north of the city, in 1612.
+Both the Portuguese and the Dutch aimed to expand their colonial populations, but even with a combined population of 10,000 people by the time the British arrived, they remained outnumbered by the local Indian population.